giannilmbd/dynare/doc/manual/source/the-model-file.rst

 The macro processor maintains its own list of variables (distinct from model variables and MATLAB/Octave variables).
-These macro-variables are assigned using the ``@#define`` directive and can be of the following basic types: boolean, real, string, tuple, function, and array (of any of the previous types).
+These macro-variables are assigned using the ``@#define`` directive and can be of the following basic types: boolean, real, string, tuple, function, and array (of the previous types).